abhishek-kumar-code/Redfish_Public/ComposabilityWhitePaper.md

 ## Resource Blocks

 Resource Blocks are the lowest level building blocks for composition requests.
-Resource Blocks contain high level status and control information about the Resource Block instance.
+Resource Blocks contain status and control information about the Resource Block instance.
 They also contain the list of components found within the Resource Block instance.
 For example, if a Resource Block contains 1 Processor and 4 DIMMs, then all of those components will be part of the same composition request, even if only one of them is needed.
 In a completely disaggregated system, a client would likely find one component instance within each Resource Block.
+Resource Blocks, and their components, are not usable by clients until they belong in a composition.

-The property `ResourceBlockType` contains classification information about the types of components found on the Resource Block that can be used to help clients quickly identify a Resource Block from a high level.
+The property `ResourceBlockType` contains classification information about the types of components found on the Resource Block that can be used to help clients quickly identify a Resource Block.
 Each ResourceBlockType is associated with specific schema elements which will be contained within that Resource Block.
 For example, if the value `Storage` was found in this property, then a client would know that this particular Resource Block contains storage related devices, such as storage controllers or drives, without having to drill into the individual component resources.
 The value `Compute` has special meaning; this is used to describe Resource Blocks that have bound processor and memory components that operate together as a compute subsystem.

-The property `CompositionStatus` is an object that contains two properties: `CompositionState` and `Reserved`.  `CompositionState` is used to inform the client of the high level state of this Resource Block regarding its use in a composition.  `Reserved` is a writeable flag that clients can use to help convey that this Resource Block has been identified by a client, and that the client will be using it for a composition.
+The property `CompositionStatus` is an object that contains two properties: `CompositionState` and `Reserved`.  `CompositionState` is used to inform the client of the state of this Resource Block regarding its use in a composition.  `Reserved` is a writeable flag that clients can use to help convey that this Resource Block has been identified by a client, and that the client will be using it for a composition.
 If a second client that is attempting to identify resources for a composition sees the `Reserved` flag set to true, it should move on to the next Resource Block for further processing.
 The Redfish service does not provide any sort of protection with the `Reserved` flag; any client can change its state and it's up to clients to behave fairly.

 There are several arrays of links to various component types, such as the `Processors`, `Memory`, and `Storage` arrays.
 These links ultimately go to the individual components that are within the Resource Block.
-These components are made available to the new composition after a request is made.
+These components are made available to the new composition after a composition request is made.
+The `ComputerSystems` array is used when a Resource Block contains one or more whole Computer Systems.
+This gives the client the ablity to create a single composed Computer System from a set of smaller Computer Systems.

-The `Links` property contains references to the Chassis instances that contain the resources within the Resource Block via the `Chassis` array.
-It also contains an array of links to the composed Computer System instances that are consuming the given Resource Block via the `ComputerSystems` array.
+The `Links` property contains references to related resources.
+The `Chassis` array contains the Chassis instances that contain the resources within the Resource Block.
+The `ComputerSystem` array contains the Computer System instances that are consuming the Resource Block as part of a composition.
 The `Zones` array contains links to the [Resource Zones](#resource-zones) that contain the Resource Block.

 Example Resource Block Resource:
 ```json